-Lay out flour tortillas (we use 10″) and then top them with rice and beans.
+Lay out flour tortillas (we use 10″) and then top them with rice (level up with cilantro lime rice!) and beans.
 Mix the shredded meat, spices and salsa in a small bowl.
 Divide the meat mixture between the tortillas, then top with cheese.
 Roll them up, tucking the ends as you go.

-Drain the chimichangas on a plate that you’ve lined with paper towels.
+Drain the chimichangas on a wire rack that has paper towels underneath.

 What to Serve on Chimichangas

 You can top the chimichangas with a white queso cheese sauce or with fresh salsa, sour cream, lettuce and avocado.
 We mix it up each time we have them!

 Preheat a frying pan with about 1/2” cooking oil to medium high heat.

 Lay out the tortillas on a flat surface.
 Divide the rice and beans evenly among them.

 In a small bowl, mix the shredded chicken, salsa, and spices, then add evenly to the tortillas.

 Top each tortilla with shredded cheese, then roll up, folding in the edges as you go.